 Let’s compare stock splits to slices of pizza for a sec.
 Let’s say you have a whole pizza.
 You split the pizza into 6 slices.
 But you realize it is an extra-large pizza, so dividing it into so few slices means each one is huge.
 Therefore, you decide it’ll be better to cut it into 12 slices instead, which means you cut each slice into 2.
 What’s happening here is a 2-for-1 split; each of your slices now becomes 2.
-Notice that the total quantity of the pizza (the analogy being a company’s market cap) did not change, but the number of slices (stock shares) has doubled.
+Notice that the total quantity of the pizza (the analogy being a company’s market cap) did not change, but the number of slices (stock shares) doubled.
 Because each slice (stock share) is now half the size, the value of each slice (stock share) has also decreased by 50%.

 Let’s say you had 10 shares of Netflix in your investment portfolio before the stock split on July 2, 2015.
 Each share was priced at about $700 before the split.
 Therefore, the value of your shares was $7,000.
 Then a stock split was approved by the Board of Directors of Netflix to the ratio of 7:1.
-Once the stock split completed, your 10 shares became 70 shares.
+Once the stock split was completed, your 10 shares became 70 shares.
 The unit price of each of your shares became $100.
 While the total value in your portfolio allocated to Netflix shares remained at $7,000.
-In a nutshell, this scenario shows that with a stock split your number of shares increased, the price per share decreased, but the market value of your total Netflix shares remained the same.
+In a nutshell, this scenario shows that with a stock split your number of shares increased, and the price per share decreased, but the market value of your total Netflix shares remained the same.

 Netflix had approximately 60 million shares outstanding before the split.
-After the 7:1 stock split, the number of shares outstanding have increased by a factor of 7.
+After the 7:1 stock split, the number of shares outstanding has increased by a factor of 7.
 Therefore, the number of shares in the stock market increased to about 420 million.

 Now the question is why would corporations declare stock splits?
-Here are some reasons.
+Here are some reasons:

-- The company’s Board of Directors wants to reduce its share price, thereby making their shares more affordable for those with a limited budget.
+- The company’s Board of Directors wants to reduce its share price, thereby making its shares more affordable for those with a limited budget.
 This is actually the general motivation for companies to undergo stock splits- to make their stock more affordable and easier for investors to buy.